-Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on August 3, 2007 Incorporated by reference to the Company's Current Report on Form 8-K filed on November 1, 2005

-Incorporated by reference to the Company's Current Report on Form 8-K filed on September 1, 2009

-Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on August 9, 2006

-Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on August 9, 2004 Incorporated by reference to the Company's Current Report on Form 8-K filed on February 13, 2006

-- (16) Incorporated by reference to the Company's Registration Statement on Form S-8 filed on June 26, 1998 (Commission File No. 333-57875) - (17) Incorporated by reference to the Company's Annual Report on Form 10-K filed on February 11, 2008 - (18) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 30, 2009 - (19) Incorporated by reference to the Company's Current Report on Form 8-K filed on September 15, 2009 - (20) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 29, 2010 - (21) Incorporated by reference to the Company's Current Report on Form 8-K filed on February 9, 2010 - (22) Incorporated by reference to the Company's Current Report on Form 8-K filed on January 18, 2012 - (23) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on October 31, 2011 - (24) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 29, 2011 - (25) Incorporated by reference to the Company's Annual Report on Form 10-K filed on February 10, 2011 - \ Confidential treatment has been granted with respect to certain portions of the exhibit. - \\ Management contract or compensatory plan or arrangement. - \\\ These certifications are being furnished solely to accompany this annual report pursuant to 18 U.S.C.
+- (1) Incorporated by reference to the Company's Registration Statement on Form S-1 (Registration No. 333-03172) - (2) Incorporated by reference to the Company's Annual Report on Form 10-K filed on March 31, 1997 (Commission File No. 333-03172) - (3) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on August 14, 1998 - (4) Incorporated by reference to the Company's Annual Report on Form 10-K filed on March 31, 1999 - (5) Incorporated by reference to the Company's Annual Report on Form 10-K filed on March 4, 2003 - (6) Incorporated by reference to the Company's Current Report on Form 8-K filed on March 17, 2004 - (7) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on August 3, 2007 - (8) Incorporated by reference to the Company's Current Report on Form 8-K filed on November 1, 2005 - (9) Incorporated by reference to the Company's Current Report on Form 8-K filed on September 1, 2009 - (10) Incorporated by reference to the Company's Registration Statement on Form S-8 filed on June 26, 1998 (Commission File No. 333-57875) - (11) Incorporated by reference to the Company's Annual Report on Form 10-K filed on February 11, 2008 - (12) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 30, 2009 - (13) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 29, 2010 - (14) Incorporated by reference to the Company's Current Report on Form 8-K filed on January 18, 2012 - (15) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on October 31, 2011 - (16) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on July 29, 2011 - (17) Incorporated by reference to the Company's Annual Report on Form 10-K filed on February 10, 2011 - Confidential treatment has been granted with respect to certain portions of the exhibit. - Management contract or compensatory plan or arrangement. - These certifications are being furnished solely to accompany this annual report pursuant to 18 U.S.C.
 Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934 and are not to be incorporated by reference into any filing of Neurocrine Biosciences, Inc., whether made before or after the date hereof, regardless of any general incorporation language in such filing. - Pursuant to applicable securities laws and regulations, we are deemed to have complied with the reporting obligation relating to the submission of interactive data files in such exhibits and are not subject to liability under any anti-fraud provisions of the federal securities laws as long as we have made a good faith attempt to comply with the submission requirements and promptly amend the interactive data files after becoming aware that the interactive data files fail to comply with the submission requirements.
 Users of this data are advised that, pursuant to Rule 406T, these interactive data files are deemed not filed and otherwise are not subject to liability.